-MicroRNAs (miRNAs) have been found to play an important role in regulating cell function.
+MicroRNAs (miRNAs) have been found to play an important role in regulating cell function, including via EVs.
 These short non-coding RNAs, usually ranging between 17-24 nucleotides in length, form complementary base paring to the 3’ untranslated region of a transcribed gene (messenger RNA) then recruit complexes to either degrade the transcript or inhibit its translation(Gregory et al. 2005).
-This RNA induced silencing complex (RISC) and associated proteins perform the degradation depending on the guide miRNA(Gregory et al. 2005).
-As a single miRNA can target hundreds of mRNAs for degradation, any abnormal miRNA regulation is likely to disrupt many pathways.
+The complex, called RNA induced silencing complex (RISC) and associated proteins perform the degradation (Gregory et al. 2005).
+As a single miRNA can target hundreds of mRNAs for degradation, abnormal miRNA regulation is likely to disrupt many pathways.
 In particular, the miRNAs that dictate differentiation, replication and adhesion had been implicated in cancer-like properties(Hashimoto et al. 2013).
-MiRNAs can be secreted and taken into other cells to fulfil this function, thus providing as a mechanism for intercellular communications(Hannafon et al. 2013).

-(Hannafon et al. 2013)Despite the importance of miRNAs, the mechanism that mediates transport is mostly unknown(Zhang et al. 2015).
+(Hannafon et al. 2013)MiRNAs can be secreted and taken into other cells to fulfil this function, thus providing as a mechanism for intercellular communications(Hannafon et al. 2013).
+Despite the importance of EV miRNAs, the mechanism that mediates transport is mostly unknown(Zhang et al. 2015).
 Previously, miRNA vesicular secretion had been considered as a non-selective process, where the RNAs found within vesicles are merely representative of the total cellular miRNAs.
 Yet, recent assessment of the intracellular miRNA levels compared to the EV contained miRNAs revealed that particular miRNAs are enriched or lacking in the EVs(Collino et al. 2010; Inder et al. 2014).
 This indicates a selective mechanism in which RNAs are exported that previously hadn’t been considered.
-Recently, a sumoylated ribonucleoprotein, hnRNPA2B1, had been found to mediate the transport and subcellular localization of a subset of miRNAs in neurons(Villarroya-Beltri et al. 2013).
-Yet, (Cocucci et al. 2015)(Chamberlain et al. 2001; Lang et al. 2001)(Leyt et al. 2007)(Trajkovic et al. 2008; Phuyal et al. 2014)the method of regulation and the miRNA binding abilities of its other family members is unknown which may reveal secretion mechanisms of miRNAs not in that subset.
-From our lab, a recent unpublished assessment across many lipid raft compositions had indicated that RNA-binding proteins have a propensity for lipid rafts.
-Therefore the integration of these lipid domains containing these proteins are likely to possess RNA-sorting ability.
-(Inder et al. 2012; Inder et al. 2014; Moon et al. 2014)Studying changes in EV related lipid raft composition correlated to differential miRNA export can identify proteins related to this sorting process.
+Recently, a sumoylated ribonucleoprotein, hnRNPA2B1, had been found to mediate the transport and subcellular localization of a subset of miRNAs in T-cells (Villarroya-Beltri et al. 2013).
+Yet, how hnRNPA2B1 selectively targets miRNA to EVs remain unknown.

+Lipid raft domains and EV cargo sorting

+One clue on how cargos are selectively sorted for secretion via EV may lie in their lipid composition.
+Compared to the cellular membrane, both types of EVs are typically enriched in lipid raft lipids, cholesterol, sphingolipids and ceramide (Cocucci et al. 2015).
+Depletion of cholesterol, by treatment with methyl-beta-cyclodextrin, severely inhibited regulated EV production and release by dispersing lipid raft proteins (Chamberlain et al. 2001; Lang et al. 2001).
+Furthermore, cholesterol depletion leads to a change in EV protein content(Leyt et al. 2007).
+Depletion studies were completed for ceramide and sphingolipids(Trajkovic et al. 2008; Phuyal et al. 2014), providing additional support that lipid composition mediates EV formation and potentially cargo loading.
+Our lab has utilised the advanced prostate cancer cell line, PC3, as a model for studying lipid raft and caveolae function in cancer.
+This cell line exhibits abnormal caveolin-1 expression without its accompanying functional partners, cavins(Bennett et al. 2014).
+Manipulation of this system, by introduction of cavin-1, resulted in lipid raft, EV protein content and, most interestingly, EV microRNA changes(Inder et al. 2012; Inder et al. 2014; Moon et al. 2014).
+Hereby, this model establishes a system to assess microRNA export mechanisms, particularly in response to lipid raft modifications.

 Caveolin-1: mediating lipid raft composition